Achievable logoAchievable logo

 Broker-dealer compensation

 Broker-dealers primarily facilitate securities transactions for their clients.
-Need help buying a particular investment?
-You need a broker-dealer.
-Of course, they don’t offer their services for free.
+If you need to buy or sell a particular investment, you typically do it through a broker-dealer.
+Because they’re providing a service, they’re compensated for it.
 Broker-dealers are most commonly compensated through these means:

 • Commissions*